Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 If neither Fidelity nor Robinhood are right for you, consider these alternatives.

-• Webull: Webull targets seasoned traders by offering sophisticated charting tools, technical indicators and highly customizable charts.
-It also features paper trading for strategy practice with virtual funds and supplies comprehensive market data, real-time quotes, Level 2 market data (at a cost), financial calendars, news feeds and robust screeners to identify investment opportunities.
+• Webull: Webull targets seasoned traders with sophisticated charting tools, technical indicators, and customizable charts.
+It also offers paper trading for strategy practice with virtual funds and provides comprehensive market data, real-time quotes, Level 2 market data (at a cost), financial calendars, news feeds, and robust screeners.

-• Public: Public offers commission-free stock, ETF and options trading, and distinctive assets such as cryptocurrency, collectibles and music royalties.
-Its app, which is better-reviewed than Robinhood’s, includes a social networking feature for users to connect and learn from each other, and Public doesn’t use Payment for Order Flow for stocks and ETFs.
+• Public: Public offers commission-free stock, ETF, and options trading, plus alternative assets like cryptocurrency, collectibles, and music royalties.
+Its app includes a social networking feature for users to connect and learn from each other, and Public doesn’t use Payment for Order Flow for stocks and ETFs.

 See how even more brokers stack up